How to Start Working Out A Beginner's Guide

 The Building Blocks of a Balanced Plate

-• Complex Carbohydrates: This is your main energy source, the fuel your muscles burn during a workout.
-Good sources include oats, brown rice, sweet potatoes, and whole-wheat bread.
+- Complex Carbohydrates: Main energy source, fueling muscles during workouts.
+Sources: oats, brown rice, sweet potatoes, whole-wheat bread.

-• Healthy Fats: Crucial for hormone balance and overall health, fats also provide a fantastic slow-burning source of energy.
-Avocados, nuts, seeds, and olive oil are all great choices.
+- Healthy Fats: Important for hormone balance and health, providing slow-burning energy.
+Sources: avocados, nuts, seeds, olive oil.

 You don't need to get bogged down measuring every single gram.
 Just try to get a source of each on your plate for most of your meals.
 That’s it.